asticode/go-gozzle/readme.md

 # About

-This is a HTTP client library for the GO programming language (http://golang.org).
+This is a HTTP client library that uses asticode's parallelizator to ensure real parallelization of simultaneous HTTP requests for the GO programming language (http://golang.org).

 For the parallelizator see https://github.com/asticode/go-parallelizator